Friday, April 5, 2019

 ii.
 The child learns through stories (and possibly through television news if the parents, perhaps unwisely, allow it), characteristics and family structures of children whom he or she has never met

-iii.
-Many available stories show the challenges that children face as they seek to grow towards adulthood in the context of the societal entity in which they exist.
-Such stories are naturally of great interest to the learning child
+available stories show the challenges that children face as they seek to grow

 iv.
-Children become fully conscious of their innate goal to marry and raise children
+Children become fully conscious of their innate goal to marry and raise children [EXPO].
+Stories and child-targeted shows provide examples of husband-wife relationships and of parenting.

 v.
 Children also learn, through experience and instruction, a deeper meaning of privacy